 Now that your biggest details are figured out let’s work our way down to the checklist.
 When it comes to events, the next most important details are:

-2. Will the event be in-person, virtual event, or hybrid event?
+- Will the event be in-person, virtual, or hybrid?

 Now that the broad details are noted, it is time to assemble a team.
 Decisions can’t be made without decision-makers.
 When your planning timeline gets compressed, you need power in numbers.
 The most efficient task force will consist of: